Edge-of-chaos enhanced quantum-inspired algorithm for combinatorial optimization: Summary and outlook

 \section{Summary and outlook}

 We have generalized bSB by introducing nonlinear control of individual bifurcation parameters such that the oscillators in the bSB do not stick to walls.
 We have found that the success probabilities of the generalized bSB (GbSB) for large-scale problems dramatically increase and sometimes approach almost 100\%.
 Developing a GbSB-based machine with an FPGA, we have demonstrated one or two orders of magnitude improvements of times to solution for the large-scale problems compared with a previously developed SB-based FPGA machine.
 By investigating chaos in the GbSB, we have also found that the surprising increase of the success probabilities occurs near the edge of chaos.
 This result suggests that the GbSB can achieve the ultrahigh performance by harnessing the edge of chaos.
+The present study on chaos is based on numerical experiments.
+Theoretical studies on the present system are desirable but left for future work.
+Also, the above conclusion is based on numerical study on 111 specific instances, and therefore investigating more instances from a wider range of problem classes is also desirable.